 Learn Your Phone’s Battery Consumption

 As smartphone operating systems improve, the ability to track power consumption also improves.
-Check your settings for what consumes battery power the most.
+Check your settings to find out what consumes battery power the most.

 When you’ve finished charging, be sure to re-activate your phone’s settings by either taking it out of airplane mode or connecting Bluetooth or cellular data on apps.